 Marko: Those in the team who were against Ricciardo being promoted are now silent 25 April, 2014 Daniel Ricciardo has proved his doubters wrong – even those who wear a Red Bull uniform, according to Helmut Marko, the force behind the energy drink company’s driver development programme that produced world champion Sebastian Vettel.
 But the programme, described by some as brutal, has also discarded its fair share of talents, including Jaime Alguersuari who was dropped at the age of just 21.
 The latest Formula 1 graduates, however, are faring well, so far in 2014, including the Russian teen Daniil Kvyat at Toro Rosso, and Vettel’s new teammate at the senior team, Australian Ricciardo.
 “We were absolutely right to take [Ricciardo],” Austrian Marko told Auto Bild, responding to suggestions that the top team should have signed someone like Kimi Raikkonen.
 “Those in the team who were against [Ricciardo joining] are now silent,” he added.
 Indeed, at present, Ricciardo is even showing up the reigning quadruple title winner Vettel in the 2014-spec RB10.
 Marko says that Ricciardo confirms the Red Bull philosophy, to give young drivers a chance to show their potential to win”.
 “He has shown that he can keep up with Sebastian, even under extreme pressure and difficult conditions,” he said.
 As well as more than ‘keep up’ with Vettel, Ricciardo has also improved the atmosphere inside the team, said Marko, whose relationship with Mark Webber was never good.
 “The mood in the team is much better now,” he said.
 “There is cohesion between the drivers and no more two directions.”
 Webber also seems to be enjoying his new life after his seven years with Red Bull, finishing on the podium at a wet Silverstone last weekend in his world endurance debut in the Porsche prototype.
 “Always tastes good,” the 37-year-old tweeted a photo of himself in his new white overalls drinking from the champagne bottle.
 (GMM) Subbed by AJN.
-Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.